Jo-shreer/Java/Kubernetes/Commands.md

-# 1. Create and run a simple pod named "mypod" using nginx
+ 1. Create and run a simple pod named "mypod" using nginx
-kubectl run mypod --image=nginx --port=80 --restart=Never
+#kubectl run mypod --image=nginx --port=80 --restart=Never

 # 2. Check that the pod is running
 kubectl get pods